 Syncing historical orders

 If you’ve already been running your WooCommerce store for some time now and would like to add previous WooCommerce order data to your WooCommerce CRM, you can do so using WP Fusion.
-WP Fusion comes with a handy feature that lets you sync all historical orders to your WooCommerce CRM.
+WP Fusion comes with a handy CRM feature that lets you sync all historical orders and order details to your WooCommerce CRM.

 The first thing you need to do is configure your WooCommerce products with the tags you’d like to automatically apply on purchase.
 Once that’s done, head over to Settings > WP Fusion > Advanced from the WordPress admin panel and scroll down to the Batch Operations section.

 Finally, select WooCommerce orders from the list of available Operations and click the Create Background Task button to proceed.
-WP Fusion will automatically go through all of your historical WooCommerce orders, add (or update) contacts, and tag customers based on their purchases.
+WP Fusion will automatically go through all of your WooCommerce order history, add (or update) contacts, and tag customers based on their purchases.

 Abandoned cart tracking